abraaonma/abraaonma/README.md

 - 👋 Hi, I’m @abraaonma
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning PHP, SQL, Postgres, JavaScript.
+- 🌱 I’m currently learning HTML, CSS, PHP, Javascript.
-- 💞️ I’m collaborate on several social and corporative projects.
+- 💞️ I’m collaborate in social and corporative projects.
-- 📫 How to reach me ... in an e-mail.
+- 📫 How to reach me in an e-mail.

 <!---
 abraaonma/abraaonma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.